Ransomware infects City of Racine computer systems

-RACINE — City of Racine computer systems were infected by ransomware early Friday morning.
+RACINE — City of Racine computer systems were infected by ransomware early Friday morning, and remained that way late Sunday afternoon.

 The city website, its email system and online payment collection were all affected and were still down over the weekend.
 Racine Police were unable to process fee payments or provide copies of police or accident reports, according to a Racine Police Facebook post.